patelamitkumar/design-principle/README.md

 }
 ```
-Let's try to fix the problem.
+Let's fix it by moving the print behaviour to specialized printer classes

 ```java
 public class Book {